All Episodes

 And I promptly went back and said publicly and continue to say, you know, I would have voted for the Ryan budget.

-I'm I think it's a very important first step in the right direction.
+I think it's a very important first step in the right direction.

 And I have consistently said that from the time that Paul first briefed me on it, weeks before he introduced it.

-Um I've been talking with Paul Ryan about budget matters for the last four years.
+And I've been talking with Paul Ryan about budget matters for the last four years.

 Well, that's good because it's probably the single most unifying thing in the Republican Party today.

-So it's um it's crucial.
+So it's crucial.

-And that brings to another screeching halt, an exciting half hour of broadcast excellence here on the uh EIB network.
+And that brings to another screeching halt, an exciting half hour of broadcast excellence here on the EIB network.

-We've got a break here coming up, we've got more phone calls to get to.
+We've got more phone calls to get to.

-And uh I'm gonna do my best.
+And I'm going to do my best.

 800-282-2882 is the number if you want to take your shot at appearing on the EIB network.

-EIB All right, we're back on the cutting edge, El Rushbow and the EIB network.
+All right, we're back on the cutting edge.

-They made a good point here, that if you legislate for universal health care, you have to have a mandate.
+They made a good point here that if you legislate for universal health care, you have to have a mandate.

-That is that sounds like a simple throwaway, but I mean it's actually simple brilliance.
+That is, that sounds like a simple throwaway, but I mean, it's actually simple brilliance.

 And of course, Obama is legislating for universal health care.

-All right, I'm glad you're happy in there.
+I'm glad you're happy in there.

 You think it was a good interview?